tjcarney89/swift-github-repo-search-lab-ios-0217/README.md

   * `Main.storyboard` (you may need to recreate your storyboard instead of dragging it over)

-2. Write a method in `GithubAPIClient` that searches a repo from the text provided in the alert controller (which you will create).
+2. Write a method in `GithubAPIClient` that searches for repos from the text provided in the alert controller (which you will create).
 Take a look at the [repo search documentation](https://developer.github.com/v3/search/#search-repositories) and implement the appropriate method to do a search for repositories.

 3. Add a `UIBarButtonItem` such as `Search` to your TableViewController in Storyboard.
 When a user taps the button, it should display a `UIAlertController` that prompts the user to enter a search query.
 Add a `UIAlertAction` to initiate the search.
 [This](https://www.hackingwithswift.com/read/5/3/pick-a-word-any-word-uialertcontroller) is a good resource on `UIAlertController`.